javiersoriano/sentinelascode/README.md

 ## Onboard

-Automating the installation of Azure Sentinel on one or more workspaces as defined in config file under Onboard
+Automating the installation of Microsoft Sentinel on one or more workspaces as defined in config file under Onboard

 ## Connectors